What Constitutes Excessive Force by Oregon Police?

 Excessive force cases are civil claims.
 While the most severe instances of police abuse may also be a criminal matter, a civil rights claim will be handled in civil court.
 As police brutality claims can be challenging, it is imperative that victims prepare a strong and compelling case.
 Among other things, excessive force victims should:

-- Get Professional Help: Excessive force claims are among the complex types of civil cases.
-You need an Oregon civil rights attorney who has experience handling police brutality matters.
+The number one piece of advice is to seek legal help from an experienced civil rights attorney.
+Excessive force claims are among the most complex types of civil cases.
+Get the help of an Oregon civil rights attorney who has experience handling police brutality matters.